Sergei Lukyanenko: Position on politics

 Lukyanenko has been known as an avid supporter of copyright, i. e. harsh measures against copyright infringement, traditionally widespread among Russian readership.
 During the large meeting of various authors and business people titled "Copyright defense on internet" in 2013 he complained that "only 1% of all downloads of his latest book were legal downloads".

 Lukyanenko kept a blog at LiveJournal, posting both personal and public information or snippets of a book in progress.
 On his website and his blog, Lukyanenko has repeatedly spoken out against the international adoption of Russian orphans, especially by Americans.
 His first blog was discontinued on 11 July 2008 after a conflict with readers over the issue.
 He started another blog a few days later, promising firmer moderation policies.
 Lukyanenko welcomed the Dima Yakovlev Law banning the international adoption of children from Russia in response to the US Magnitsky Act.

 Lukyanenko condemned the Euromaidan movement of 2013-14, saying that it would be followed by a forced Ukrainization, which is "as much of a crime as a forced sex change".
 Lukyanenko, having Ukrainian ancestry himself, threatened authors supporting the Euromaidan that he would make every effort to prevent their books being published in Russia.
 He also forbade translation of his books into the Ukrainian language.
 He welcomed the March 2014 annexation of Crimea by the Russian Federation.

-In February 2014 Lukyanenko announced boycott of Denmark because of the culling of a giraffe at the Copenhagen Zoo.
+In February 2014 Lukyanenko announced a boycott of Denmark because of the culling of a giraffe at the Copenhagen Zoo.

 On 28 February 2022, Lukyanenko was the leading signatory of a public letter with a few other authors supporting the Russian military invasion of Ukraine launched four days earlier.
 The letter makes allegations of NATO's "secret plans to destroy Russia", Western countries' "embracement of Nazis", calls the 2014 Crimean status referendum legitimate and "free", and claims Russia's invasion aimed at "bringing peace in Europe".

 On 3 September 2022, at Chicon 8, the World Science Fiction Society passed a resolution condemning Lukyanenko's pro-invasion views and asking that he be disinvited as Guest of Honor at the 2023 Worldcon in Chengdu.

 In late October 2022, Lukyanenko appeared as a guest on the RT show of Anton Krasovsky when Krasovsky mocked rapes of Ukrainian civilians by Russian soldiers and called for Ukrainian children to be drowned or burned alive and the rest of the country shot.
 "Whoever says that Moscow occupied them, you drown them in a river with a strong undercurrent [...] shove them into huts and burn them up."
 When asked how Russia could annex Ukraine when this would mean incorporating many people who did not wish to live under Russian rule, Krasovsky suggested: "So we shoot them."
 After the show, Lukyankeno released a statement condemning Krasovsky's statement.